Scale & the edge

 The same design decision that makes seekrit private — encryption belongs to the client — is what

-safely close to your workloads, and grows from a single developer to a fleet of agents with no
+workloads, with nothing readable in the copy — and grows from a single developer to a fleet of